postmannen/ctrl/doc/src/usecase-ctrl-as-github-action-runner.md

 Run ctrl as a docker container in a github workflow.
 This can for example be as part of a CI/CD pipeline, or for content versioning.

-This howto will show the steps involved to get ctrl up and running as Github Action Runner.
-First we start with setting up a NATS Server, we then setup the local ctrl node **node1**, and then the node that will be started as a Github Action Runner.
+Or with other words.. you have a github repository that holds the instructions for what ctrl should do.
+There is a github action attached to it.
+When the repository is updated, the github action will start a ctrl container (runner) which will read the instructions you pushed to the repository.
+The runner will then effectuate to instructions on all the nodes and the commands defined in the instructions.

 This howto assumes that you have a nats-server setup, and at least one ctrl node instance up running.
-How to setup a **nats-server** and a **ctrl node** on a computer/server can be found in the **User Guides** section of the documentation.
+How to setup a basic **nats-server** and a **ctrl node** on a computer/server/container can be found in the **User Guides** section of the documentation.

-In the examples below I've used the name **node1** as an example for the node that will receive the message when the github repository are updated.
+In the examples below I've used the name **node1** as an example for the node that will receive the message when the github repository are updated, but this could be any number of nodes you'd like.

 ## Github Action Runner setup